How to create more professional Claude skills with 8 content layers

 Layer 8 – Agreement

-This is where References come into play.
+This is where References come in.

 What are References in SKILL.md?